Ants: Profile and Information

 Distribution

-Ants are found on every continent with Antarctica as an exception and only a few large islands such as, Iceland, Greenland, parts of Polynesia, and the Hawaiian Islands lack native species of ants.
+Ants are found on every continent, with Antarctica as an exception, and only a few large islands such as Iceland, Greenland, parts of Polynesia, and the Hawaiian Islands lack native species of ants.

 Most ant species are omnivorous generalists, but some are specialized feeds.
 Their ecological dominance is evident in their biomass: ants contribute an estimated 15% to 20% (on average and almost 25% in the tropics) to terrestrial animal biomass, thus surpassing that of vertebrates.

-Ants are between 0.03-2.0 inches in size, the largest species is the fossil Titanomyrma giganteum, the queen of which was 6 centimeters long and had a wingspan of 5.9 in.
+Ants are between 0.03-2.0 inches in size, and the largest species is the fossil Titanomyrma giganteum, the queen of which was 6 centimeters long and had a wingspan of 5.9 in.

 The color of ants varies.
 Most ants are red or black, but some species are green, and some tropical species have a metallic sheen.
 There are currently more than 12,000 known species (with higher estimates of potential existence of around 22,000; see Article List of Ant Genera), with the greatest diversity in the tropics.